CiscoDevNet/multicloud-integrations/Multicloud Networking/Multicloud Automation/examples/dmvpn_eks_ccp_calico_stars.md

 _Where_

-  - `onPremCidr` is the on-premises network CIDR to allow in VPC subnet security-groups
+  - `onPremCidr` is the on-premises network Classless Inter-domain Routing (CIDR) to allow in VPC subnet security-groups

   - `onPremPodCidr` is the on-premises Kubernetes cluster pod CIDR to allow in VPC subnet security-groups